 Compliance risk management definition

 Compliance risk management involves identifying, controlling, and assessing the regulatory risks that an organization faces.
 Risk managers must understand significant compliance risks.
 They must apply appropriate mitigation measures.
-And they need to monitor risk management strategies to ensure that controls function effectively.
+They also need to monitor risk management strategies to ensure that controls function effectively.

 Potential risks of non-compliance

 Compliance refers to following industry regulations.
-Rules and regulations are usually set by governments and legally enforced.
-But some sectors use private compliance frameworks.
-In all cases, regulations set standards for companies to follow.
-And they penalize organizations that fail to comply.
+Rules and regulations are usually set by governments and legally enforced, but some sectors use private compliance frameworks.
+In all cases, regulations set standards for companies to follow and penalize organizations that fail to comply.

-Non-compliance involves violating regulatory guidelines.
-And being in a situation of non-compliance has serious consequences.
+Non-compliance involves violating regulatory guidelines and failing to meet specific compliance requirements.
+Being in a situation of non-compliance has serious consequences.
 For example, non-compliant companies could experience:

 Regulatory penalties